-Student organizations must submit all on-campus events through Presence within a minimum of five (5) business days prior to the event to ensure availability of spaces and services.
-Off-campus fundraisers and benefits nights must also be submitted via Presence.
+Student organizations must submit all on-campus events through Trailblazers within a minimum of five (5) business days prior to the event in order to ensure availability of spaces and services.
+Off-campus fundraisers and benefits nights must also be submitted via Trailblazers.
 However, it is up to the student organization to secure space for off-campus events and activities.